Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Personal Information: Your Permanent Record

 It's so easy for anyone to publish information to the Internet these days.
-Whether you're posting content to a blog or social networking profile or commenting on someone else's blog, photo, or video stream, you are leaving little traces of yourself all over Cyberspace.
+Whether you're posting content to a blog or social networking profile or commenting on someone else's blog, photo, or video stream, you are leaving little traces of yourself all over cyberspace.
 You may not realize exactly how permanent or public these traces are.

 Once something is on the Internet, it is there permanently.
 Even if you wanted to remove it, chances are it has already been copied and archived on several other machines and passed around so many times that you'll never be able to remove every copy.
 That's why you should always think really hard about something before you publish it on the Internet.